 The Tourist Visa

 - Valid for double and single entry, up to 30 days in Russia

 - Usually takes 1-10 days to process by the Russian Consulate

 - Costs from $50-$150 USD

 - To obtain this visa, you need a tourist invitation – issued by your hotel or Russian travel agency

 - It is not as difficult as it sounds, you just need to consult your countries’ Russian consulate and follow the step-by-step guide

-Moscow – First time visitors should not miss a visit to the Russian capital.
-The Red Square, St Basil’s Cathedral, the Kremlin…. there really is so much to see here in Moscow and these highlights just scratch the surface.
+Moscow – First-time visitors should not miss a visit to the Russian capital.
+The Red Square, St Basil’s Cathedral, the Kremlin and so much more.
+There really is so much to see here in Moscow and these highlights just scratch the surface.
 If you’re a history buff, you won’t pass up the offer to have an insight into Russian history by visiting the capital.

 St Petersburg – Often regarded as the more touristy city to visit in Russia (which it is), St Petersburg is a true gem that should certainly be visited on your first visit to Russia.
 It will feel as though you have stepped inside a time warp with the most incredible architecture, sunny summers, and fantastic palaces to visit.